-It was their wish that the branding moved back to its (visual / symbolic) roots.
-The Japanese word “budo” is often translated as martial arts or warpath.
-But there are other meanings.
-The hieroglyph representing the first syllable “bu” consist of two parts, the first of which means either a weapon or violence, and the second the word stop.
-“Do”, however, means either a way, a goal or a way of life.
-So it’s not a war path, but a path of peace; not violence, but ending it.
+The Japanese word “budo” is often translated as martial arts or warpath, but there are other meanings too.
+The hieroglyph representing the first syllable “bu” consists of two parts, the first of which means either a weapon or violence and the second word means stop.
+“Do”, however, means either a path, a goal or a way of life.
+So, it is not a warpath, but a path of peace; not violence, but ending it.

-The motif of circle that was already used in their logo, symbolises inner peace and becoming a whole.
+The circle motif already used in the logo symbolises inner peace and becoming whole.
 It gained more importance by becoming the central element for every communication channel.
-The messages are read vertically to emphasise the origin of their way of thinking.
-To keep the brand visually fresh long term, we took 100 photos of yoga and martial arts poses for Budopunkt to use.
+The messages are read vertically to emphasise the origin of the way of thinking.
+To keep the brand visually fresh in the long term, we art directed and took 100 photos of yoga and martial arts poses for Budopunkt to use.